maidsafe/sn_launch_tool/README.md

     -i, --interval <interval>
             Interval in seconds between launching each of the vaults [default: 5]

+        --ip <ip>
+            IP used to launch the vaults with

     -n, --num-vaults <num-vaults>
             Number of vaults to spawn with the first one being the genesis.
 This number should be greater than 0 [default: 8]

     -p, --vault-path <vault-path>
             Path where to locate safe_vault/safe_vault.exe binary.
 The SAFE_VAULT_PATH env var can be also used to set the path [env: SAFE_VAULT_PATH=]

     -d, --vaults-dir <vaults-dir>
             Path where the output directories for all the vaults are written [default: ./vaults]
 ```